The Future of

 PnL Settlement & Mark-to-Market

-Efficient profit and loss calculations with automatic liquidation triggers when margin falls below maintenance requirements.
-Unrealized PnL is calculated continuously using the current mark price, while realized PnL is settled when positions are closed.
-The system uses a mark-to-market approach where positions are revalued at the current market price, ensuring accurate risk assessment at all times.
+Unrealized PnL calculated continuously using current mark price.
+Realized PnL settled when positions close.
+Mark-to-market approach revalues positions at current market price for accurate risk assessment at all times.

-Each account's margin is maintained via a single UserAccount struct inside the same slab for fast access.
-The struct contains the user's collateral balance, open positions, pending orders, and risk parameters.
-All updates to the UserAccount are atomic and validated before being committed to the slab, ensuring consistency even in the event of transaction failures.
+Each account's margin maintained via a single UserAccount struct inside the same slab.
+Contains collateral balance, open positions, pending orders, and risk parameters.
+All updates are atomic and validated before commit.

 Liquidation Engine

-Automated liquidation system that monitors all positions and triggers liquidations when margin ratio falls below the maintenance threshold.
-Liquidations are executed by liquidator bots that receive a portion of the remaining margin as an incentive.
-The system uses a partial liquidation approach where only enough of the position is closed to bring the account back above the maintenance margin, minimizing losses for the user.
+Automated monitoring triggers liquidations when margin ratio falls below maintenance threshold.
+Liquidator bots receive a portion of remaining margin as incentive.
+Partial liquidation approach closes only enough to restore margin, minimizing user losses.

 LP Logic & Liquidity Provision

-Advanced liquidity provision with portfolio margin and dynamic curves for optimal capital efficiency
+Advanced liquidity provision with portfolio margin, dynamic AMM curves, and comprehensive yield generation for LPs.

 USDC Vault & LP Token System

-LPs deposit USDC into a program-owned vault, receiving LP tokens representing their share of the pool.
-The LP token price is calculated based on the total value of the pool (including unrealized PnL from open positions) divided by the total supply of LP tokens.
-This ensures that LPs are fairly compensated for the risk they take and share in both profits and losses proportionally.
+LPs deposit USDC into a program-owned vault, receiving LP tokens representing pool share.
+LP token price calculated based on total pool value (including unrealized PnL) divided by total supply.
+Fair compensation proportional to risk taken.

 Portfolio Margin for LPs

-LP margin is shared across all positions, similar to Hyperliquid's approach, maximizing capital efficiency.
-Instead of requiring separate margin for each market, the system calculates a portfolio-level margin requirement based on the correlation and diversification of positions.
-This allows LPs to provide liquidity to multiple markets with less capital than would be required in an isolated margin system.
+LP margin shared across all positions, similar to Hyperliquid's approach.
+Portfolio-level margin requirement based on correlation and diversification.
+Provide liquidity to multiple markets with less capital than isolated margin systems.

 Dynamic AMM Curve

-Liquidity depth automatically adjusts based on volatility regime, providing tighter spreads in calm markets and wider spreads during volatility.
-The curve parameters are updated using a rolling window of historical volatility, ensuring that the LP is adequately compensated for the risk of adverse selection during volatile periods.
-The system uses a modified constant product formula (x * y = k) with dynamic k adjustment.
+Liquidity depth adjusts based on volatility regime: tighter spreads in calm markets, wider during volatility.
+Parameters updated using rolling window of historical volatility.
+Modified constant product formula (x * y = k) with dynamic k adjustment.

 Fee Distribution & Yield Generation

-Trading fees are automatically distributed to LPs proportional to their share of the pool.
-The fee structure includes a maker fee (paid by liquidity providers) and a taker fee (paid by liquidity takers), with the majority of fees going to LPs.
-Additional yield is generated from funding rate payments when the LP takes the opposite side of imbalanced positions.
+Trading fees automatically distributed to LPs proportional to pool share.
+Maker/taker fee structure with majority going to LPs.
+Additional yield from funding rate payments when LP takes opposite side of imbalanced positions.

 Impermanent Loss Protection

-The system implements several mechanisms to mitigate impermanent loss for LPs.
-Dynamic spread adjustment ensures that LPs are compensated for taking on inventory risk.
-Position limits prevent the LP from accumulating excessive exposure to any single market.
-Hedging strategies can be employed where the LP automatically hedges its net position on external venues to reduce directional risk.
+Dynamic spread adjustment compensates LPs for inventory risk.
+Position limits prevent excessive exposure to any single market.
+Optional auto-hedging on external venues to reduce directional risk.

 Withdrawal Queue & Liquidity Management

-LP withdrawals are processed through a queue system to prevent sudden liquidity drains.
-When an LP requests a withdrawal, their tokens are burned and they enter a withdrawal queue.
-The actual USDC is transferred once sufficient liquidity is available, typically within 24-48 hours.
-This mechanism protects the protocol from bank runs while ensuring LPs can exit their positions in a reasonable timeframe.
+Withdrawals processed through a queue to prevent sudden liquidity drains.
+LP tokens burned on request, USDC transferred when sufficient liquidity available (typically 24-48 hours).
+Protects protocol from bank runs while ensuring reasonable exit timeframes.

 Router System — "Prop Router"